scp756-221/course-site/docs/g1-graf/page.md

 then run Gatling, specifying how many simulated users will follow each scenario.

-We have provided two scenarios for you (source code in `e-k8s/gatling/simulations/proj756/ReadTables.scala`):
+We have provided two scenarios (Gatling calls them simulations) for you.
+The source code is supplied at `gatling/simulations/proj756/ReadTables.scala`:

 * `ReadUserSim`: Call `s1` to read a user, then wait 1&nbsp;s before trying again
 * `ReadMusicSim`: Call `s2` to read a music entry, then wait 1&nbsp;s before trying again

-Gatling is invoked by a simple script, `tools/gatling.sh` that takes two arguments:
+The simulations uses three parameters:
+* `CLUSTER_IP` - the DNS name of your cluster

-* The number of users to simulate
+* `USERS` - the number of users to simulate
-* The name of the script to run (at this point, either `ReadUserSim` or `ReadMusicSim`)
+* `SIM_NAME` - selects either `ReadUserSim` or `ReadMusicSim` to choose between either of the microservices.

-Each script runs in an infinite loop until you stop it via `tools/kill-gatling.sh`.
+Each simulation runs in an infinite loop until it is stopped (`docker container stop`).
+(There is also a 'bulk kill' script `tools/kill-gatling.sh`.)

-Start Gatling, specifying a single user and the `ReadMusicSim`
+To start Gatling, create a script `gatling-1-music.sh` that contains the following:
-script:

 ~~~
-$ tools/gatling.sh 1 ReadMusicSim
+#!/usr/bin/evn bash
+docker container run --detach --rm \
+  -v ${PWD}/gatling/results:/opt/gatling/results \
+  -v ${PWD}/gatling:/opt/gatling/user-files \
+  -v ${PWD}/gatling/target:/opt/gatling/target \
+  -e CLUSTER_IP=`tools/getip.sh kubectl istio-system svc/istio-ingressgateway` \
+  -e USERS=1 \
+  -e SIM_NAME=ReadMusicSim
+  --label gatling \
+  ghcr.io/scp-2021-jan-cmpt-756/gatling:3.4.2 \
+  -s proj756.ReadMusicSim
 ~~~

-Gatling takes several seconds to start but will ultimately begin sending output (where the `...` will be paths on your machine):
+Note the selection of ReadMusicSim is indicated via the `SIM_NAME` variable as well as the simulation name (`proj756.ReadMusicSim`).

+As this is using `--detach`, you will have no output; use `docker container ls`/`docker logs` to review the progress.
+(Alternately, remove the `--detach` and run this in an extra terminal.)

+In either case, the logs will look similar to

 ~~~
-$ tools/gatling.sh 1 ReadMusicSim
-docker container run --detach --rm -v .../e-k8s/gatling/results:/opt/gatling/results -v .../e-k8s/gatling:/opt/gatling/user-files -v .../e-k8s/gatling/target:/opt/gatling/target -e CLUSTER_IP=52.228.103.222 -e USERS=1 -e SIM_NAME=ReadMusicSim --label gatling ghcr.io/scp-2021-jan-cmpt-756/gatling:3.4.2 -s proj756.ReadMusicSim > /tmp/123

-*** Control-C out of the following when you've seen enough ***

-docker container logs `cat /tmp/123` --follow
-GATLING_HOME is set to /opt/gatling
 Simulation proj756.ReadMusicSim started...

 ================================================================================